Sharapova retires after French Open snub, Murray stunned

 “I apologise for having to withdraw from my match with a left thigh injury,” Sharapova said in a statement.
 “I will be getting all the necessary examinations to make sure it is not serious.”

-World number one Murray’s Rome Masters title defence then ended worringly early as he was comfortably beaten 6-2, 6-4 by local favourite Fognini after a first-round bye.
+World No.1 Murray’s Rome Masters title defense then ended worryingly early as he was comfortably beaten 6-2, 6-4 by local favorite Fognini after a first-round bye.

 Murray limped to another premature exit with flamboyant shotmaker Fognini bossing the Scottish top seed around at will and breaking him four times.